OpenClassrooms/UseCase/README.md

 }
 ```

-The sent of the message can be :
+The message can be send:
 - pre execute
 - post execute
 - on exception
-or both of them.
+or all of them.

 Post is default.